 9. Running DISM (Deployment Image Servicing and Management) command

 Sometimes the existence of corrupt images is also responsible to occur noise on your system.
-DISM is an in-built Microsoft tool which works to rectify and recover the problem if found on Windows machine.
-If you perform this tool on Command Prompt, it identifies the faulty images that exist in Windows Environments, Installation Media or Virtual Hard Disk Drive.
+DISM is an in-built Microsoft tool that works to rectify and recover the problem if found on a Windows machine.
+If you perform this tool on Command Prompt, it identifies the faulty images that exist in Windows Environments, Installation Media, or Virtual Hard Disk Drive.
 If you don’t know how to proceed, here are the steps to follow-

 - Go to Cortana and type Command Prompt in the Text box.

-- When the same result appears on Screen, make a right-click and select Run as administrator option.
+- When the same result appears on Screen, make a right-click and select Run as administrator.